unjs/giget/README.md

 ✔ Works online to clone latest version with offline fallback.

-✔ Support extracting with a subpath.
+✔ Support extracting with a subdir.

 ## Usage (CLI)